STAFFSCANNER TERMS AND CONDITIONS

 Valid Opt-Out: means written notification from a company Worker and the individual provided by that company Worker in accordance with regulation 32(9) of the Conduct Regulations 2003, as amended from time to time.

-Vulnerable Person: has the meaning given in regulation 2 of the Conduct Regulations 2003, namely any person who by reason of age, infirmity, illness, disability, or any other circumstance is in need of care or attention and includes any person under the age of eighteen.
+Vulnerable Person: as the meaning given in regulation 2 of the Conduct Regulations 2003, namely any person who by reason of age, infirmity, illness, disability, or any other circumstance is in need of care or attention and includes any person under the age of eighteen.

-Worker: an individual worker, or a worker that is a company or other legal entity, as the case may be including any of StaffScanner own employees, workers, or agency staff.
+Worker:an individual worker, or a worker that is a company or other legal entity, as the case may be including any of Staffscanner own employees, workers, or agency staff.

 1.2 A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).